What is CBA’s COVID-19 Prevention and Control Plan?

 What will happen to instruction if a family has had a close exposure and needs to remain at home?

-If your elementary child is home, and well enough to participate in school, you will use our google classroom platform to continue receiving assignments while he or she is out.
-The Google classroom experience this fall will be more streamlined than in the spring, where teachers will upload their assignments.
-Additionally, CBA Kindergarten and elementary teachers have worked hard this summer acquiring an exceptional curriculum in Spanish that will also aid in completing home assignments without the need of printing materials.
+If your elementary child is home, and well enough to participate in school, you will use our Google classroom platform to continue receiving assignments while he or she is out.
+Your child’s teacher or the office will notify you if you need to pick up materials and families may let us know if they need them to be delivered to them.
+CBA Kindergarten and elementary teachers have worked hard this summer acquiring an exceptional curriculum in Spanish that will also aid in completing home assignments without the need of printing materials.

 What if a student or staff member is diagnosed with COVID-19?